List of Monogatari episodes: Bakemonogatari

 Bakemonogatari was directed by Akiyuki Shinbo and Tatsuya Oishi at Shaft, has animation character designs and chief animation direction by Akio Watanabe, and features music composed by Satoru Kōsaki.
-The season's scripts were written by Yukito Kizawa (Hitagi Crab, Mayoi Snail, Tsubasa Cat) and Muneo Nakamoto (Suruga Monkey, Nadeko Snake) of Seven Days War under the supervision of Shinbo and Shaft.
+The season's scripts were written by Yukito Kizawa (Hitagi Crab, Mayoi Mai Mai, Tsubasa Cat) and Muneo Nakamoto (Suruga Monkey, Nadeko Snake) of Seven Days War under the supervision of Shinbo and Shaft.
 Episodes 4, 6, and 9 were outsourced to other studios by Shaft: episode 4 to Mushi Production, and episodes 6 and 9 to Silver Link.

 The season features six pieces of theme music: five opening themes, and one ending theme.
 "Kimi no Shiranai Monogatari" (君の知らない物語), the ending theme, was produced by Supercell and was sung by Nagi Yanagi.
 Each of the opening themes was composed by Satoru Kōsaki and written by Meg Rock, featuring vocals from one of the main female characters.
-The first opening, "staple stable", was sung by Chiwa Saitō (Hitagi Senjougahara); the second opening, "Kaerimichi" (帰り道), was sung by Emiri Katō (Mayoi Hachikuji); the third opening, "ambivalent world", was sung by Miyuki Sawashiro (Suruga Kanbaru); the fourth opening, "Renai Circulation" (恋愛サーキュレーション, Ren'ai Sākyurēshon), was sung by Kana Hanazawa (Nadeko Sengoku); and the fifth opening, "sugar sweet nightmare", was sung by Yui Horie (Hanekawa Tsubasa).
+The first opening, "staple stable", was sung by Chiwa Saitō (Hitagi Senjougahara); the second opening, "Kaerimichi" (帰り道), was sung by Emiri Katō (Mayoi Hachikuji); the third opening, "Ambivalent World", was sung by Miyuki Sawashiro (Suruga Kanbaru); the fourth opening, "Renai Circulation" (恋愛サーキュレーション, Ren'ai Sākyurēshon), was sung by Kana Hanazawa (Nadeko Sengoku); and the fifth opening, "Sugar Sweet Nightmare", was sung by Yui Horie (Tsubasa Hanekawa).

 Nisemonogatari

 Nisemonogatari was directed by Akiyuki Shinbo and Tomoyuki Itamura at Shaft, has animation character designs and chief animation direction by Akio Watanabe, and features music composed by Satoru Kōsaki.
 The series' scripts were written by Yukito Kizawa (Karen Bee) and Muneo Nakamoto (Tsukihi Phoenix) of Seven Days War under the supervision of Shinbo and Shaft.
 Episodes 5 and 6 were outsourced to other studios by Shaft: episode 5 to Digital Network Animation, and episode 6 to Doga Kobo.
 Openings 2 and 3 of the series were also animated with assistance from Point Pictures.

 The season features four pieces of theme music: three opening themes, and one ending theme.
 "Naisho no Hanashi" (ナイショの話), the ending theme, was sung by ClariS and written by Ryo of Supercell.
 Each of the opening themes was again composed by Satoru Kōsaki, written by Meg Rock, and sung by members of the female cast.
-The first opening, "Futakotome" (二言目, "Second Word"), was sung by Chiwa Saitō (Hitagi Senjougahara); the second opening, "marshmallow justice", was sung by Eri Kitamura (Karen Araragi); and the third opening, "Platinum Disco" (白金ディスコ), was sung by Yuka Iguchi (Tsuhiki Araragi).
+The first opening, "Futakotome" (二言目, "Second Word"), was sung by Chiwa Saitō (Hitagi Senjougahara); the second opening, "marshmallow justice", was sung by Eri Kitamura (Karen Araragi); and the third opening, "Platinum Disco" (白金ディスコ), was sung by Yuka Iguchi (Tsukihi Araragi).